-'Research has shown that many children who present with harmful behaviour towards others, in the context of peer-on-peer abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers' (Farrer and Co, 2019)
+'Research from Farrer and Co has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by other children, parents or adults in the community, prior to their abuse of another child/other children.
+(Farrer and Farrer, 2022)

-Children and young people may be harmful to one another in a number of ways which would be classified as peer on peer/child on child abuse.
-The purpose of this policy is to explore the many forms of peer on peer/child on child abuse and include a planned and supportive response to the issues.
+Children may be harmful to one another in a number of ways, which would be classified as child-on-child abuse.
+The purpose of this policy is to explore the many forms of child-on-child abuse and include a planned and supportive response to the issues.

-At the Venerable Bede CE Academy we have the following policies in place that should be read in conjunction with this policy:
+At the Venerable Bede CE Academy, we have the following policies in place that should be read in conjunction with this policy:

-Child Protection Policy
+- Child Protection Policy

-Anti-Bullying Policy
+- Anti-Bullying Policy

-Online Safety Policy - including acceptable use
+- Online Safety Policy including Acceptable Use

-Data Protection Policy
+- Data Protection Policy

-Retention of Records Policy
+- Retention of Records Policy

-Children Missing from Education Policy
+- Children Missing from Education Policy

-Behaviour and Discipline Policy - inclusive of positive handling and searching and confiscating
+- Behaviour and Discipline Policy inclusive of positive handling and searching and confiscating

-Mental Health Policy/Procedure/Process (may be part of another policy e.g. medical)
+- Mental Health Policy/Procedure/Process (may be part of another policy e.g. medical)